Xiangyang1984/Gcluster/README.md

 	homologous_gene_cluster_8(5 genes,5 taxa): ACO3_RS13890 ACO7_RS14160 THICB1_RS17625 THIX_RS16470 moeA;THI_RS14520

 Run Gcluster again with the same options as the first run, but add the option "-start_at_map T".
-In the new figure, all genes homologous to THI_RS14520 will have gene lable "moeA" in output figure if option "--unification_lable" set to "T".
+In the new figure, all genes homologous to THI_RS14520 will have gene label "moeA" in output figure if option "--unification_label" set to "T".

 * Using yourself homologous gene clusters